 Don’t Wait for a Better Price

-Waiting can be a gamble, says Jeff Shipwash, CEO of Shipwash Properties LLC.
-“You could be waiting to purchase with the thought of prices coming down, but…even if home prices do pull back some if rates increase it will all be for nothing.
+Waiting can be a gamble, said Jeff Shipwash, CEO of Shipwash Properties LLC.
+“You could be waiting to purchase with the thought of prices coming down, but…even if home prices do pull back some, if rates increase it will all be for nothing.
 You may be able to afford a $300,000 house at current rates.
 But if those rates increase by 1% while you wait, that same payment may be on a $250,000 house.”

 Rents Are Sky High

-If not buying means renting, consider that “the current rental market is on fire with rents skyrocketing and landlord incentives eliminated,” says Shapot.
+If not buying means renting, consider that “the current rental market is on fire with rents skyrocketing and landlord incentives eliminated,” said Shapot.
 Renting will not be a cheaper option in the long run.

 This Market Is Stable

-Unlike the unstable market leading up to the economic crash of 2008, this market is stable, says Jennifer Shannon, a broker associate with Keller Williams Realty.
-“This market run-up hasn’t been driven by investors, flippers, and bad mortgages.
+Unlike the unstable market leading up to the economic crash of 2008, this market is stable, said Jennifer Shannon, a broker associate with Keller Williams Realty.
+“This market run-up hasn’t been driven by investors, flippers and bad mortgages.
 It’s been driven by legitimate buyers who are more free to determine where they live than ever.”
 While demand will start to slow eventually, she says there are no indicators of prices going down anytime soon.

 You’re Ready When You’re Ready

-“You’re ready to buy a home when you’re ready, not when there’s a frenzy,” says Tabitha Mazzara, director of operations at mortgage lender MBANC.
+“You’re ready to buy a home when you’re ready, not when there’s a frenzy,” said Tabitha Mazzara, director of operations at mortgage lender MBANC.
 “The frenzy is a seller’s market, so missing out on a frenzy is a good thing for buyers.”

-Chase Michels, owner of Compass, The Michels Group, adds, “If a client is fully committed to buying and is in the appropriate financial position to do so, then they should be looking.
+Chase Michels, owner of Compass, The Michels Group, added, “If a client is fully committed to buying and is in the appropriate financial position to do so, then they should be looking.
 You may buy at a little lower or higher price at different times of year but that is typically unpredictable in a smaller market.”